alf-p-steinbach/Expressive-Cpp/README.md

 The `setlocale` call makes the standard library's character classification functions like `toupper` work for non-ASCII characters in single byte encodings such as in Windows.
-It makes the standard library's wide iostreams (input/output), work, to the degree directly supported by the OS.
+And it makes the standard library's wide iostreams (input/output), work, to the degree directly supported by the OS.
 For unfortunately, with the raw C++ `main` function this stuff doesn't work by default, which can be pretty baffling to the novice.